Adrian Peterson (American football, born 1979)

-Adrian Nicholas Peterson (born July 1, 1979) is a former American football running back who played in the National Football League and United Football League.
-He was drafted by the Chicago Bears in the sixth round of the 2002 NFL Draft, playing eight seasons for Chicago.
+Adrian Nicholas Peterson (born July 1, 1979) is an American former professional football running back who played in the National Football League (NFL) and United Football League (UFL).
+He was drafted by the Chicago Bears in the sixth round of the 2002 NFL draft, playing eight seasons for Chicago.
 Then he played for the Virginia Destroyers in the UFL.
-He is an alumnus of Georgia Southern University, where he set numerous school, conference, and NCAA Division I-AA records, as well winning two 1-AA National Championships and receiving the Walter Payton Award for most outstanding player in 1-AA football.
+He played college football for the Georgia Southern Eagles, where he set numerous school, Southern Conference, and NCAA Division I-AA records, as well as winning two I-AA National Championships and receiving the Walter Payton Award for most outstanding player in I-AA football.
+He is currently serving as the director of student-athlete development for Georgia Southern.

-Early years
+Early life

 Peterson was born to Porter R. and Reatha M. Peterson; his father works at a plant that makes Energizer batteries.
 Adrian Peterson was a two-time all-state, all-area selection and team MVP at Santa Fe High School in Alachua, Florida where he rushed for 4,949 yards during his prep career to earn All-America honors from ESPN and Blue Chip Illustrated.
 Peterson ran for 1,526 yards and 17 TDs on 185 carries (8.2 avg.) to earn Florida Class 4A Player-of-the-Year honors as a senior.
 He also lettered four times in track and two times each in weightlifting and basketball while in high school.

 College career

-Peterson played for Georgia Southern from 1998-2001.
+Peterson played for Georgia Southern from 1998 to 2001.
 He finished his career, not including the playoffs, with 6,559 rushing yards, a Division I football record, and won the Walter Payton Award in 1999.
 He was the first sophomore to win the award for most outstanding player in I-AA football history.
 Peterson finished among the top three vote-getters for the Walter Payton Award in all four of his college football seasons.
 In 57 career games including the playoffs, he carried 1,378 times for 9,145 yards (6.6 avg), 111 touchdowns and an average of 160 yards per game.
 On September 29, 2012, Peterson was inducted into the Georgia Southern hall of fame in a ceremony held during halftime at Paulson Stadium.
 In January 2014, College Sporting News announced that the FCS Offensive Player of the Year Award will be named after Peterson.
 Peterson was inducted into the College Football Hall of Fame in 2017.